softwareguru/istio-events/2022/content/sessions/dw-google.md

  * Consistently apply policies to secure your environment
  * Reduce administrative complexity for you and your team

-This guide is intended for platform administrators and service operators with basic knowledge of Kubernetes.
+This workshop is intended for platform administrators and service operators with basic knowledge of Kubernetes.
 Some knowledge of service mesh is helpful, but not necessary.